 Humpback Whale Sanctuary

-Education and outreach programs focus on offering the public valuable information about Hawaii’s oceans and the current conditions for the migratory Humpback’s.
-The Maui center provides many weekly, monthly and annual events including: The Sanctuary Ocean Count, Ocean Awareness Training, Art & Photography Competitions, Community Events and Lectures.
+Education and outreach programs focus on offering valuable public information about Hawaii’s oceans and the current conditions for the migratory humpbacks.
+The Maui center provides weekly, monthly and annual events including The Sanctuary Ocean Count, Ocean Awareness Training, Art & Photography Competitions, Community Events, and Lectures.